cinaq/cinaq-website/content/pages/services/platform-engineering.md

   alignVertical: middle
   height: 700px
   headings:
-    heading: Mendix Deployment
+    heading: Platform Engineering
-    subHeading: It's easy to build an App with Mendix.
-We make it equally easy to operate it at scale.
+    subHeading: It is easy to build an app with gen-AI.
+We make it equally easy to run it securely and reliably at scale.
     text: ''
   background:
     backgroundImage: "/media/nasa-dCgbRAQmTQA-unsplash.jpg"